Watford 1-1 West Ham United

 Having hit the woodwork, former Nottingham Forest man Antonio should have got on the scoresheet but headed narrowly wide from close range after Aaron Cresswell's cross.

-His unfortunate match got worse late on when he was given the first red card of his professional career and West Ham also had Argentine Zarate - who won the penalty - taken off on a stretcher after appearing to twist his knee in the first half.
+His unfortunate match got worse late on when he was given the first red card of his professional career.

 Leaky Watford